-Under the Copyright Act and the University’s Agreement with Copyright Agency Limited, various restrictions are imposed on the portion of a work which can be copied.
-These limits are:
+Under the Copyright Act and the University’s Agreement with Copyright Agency Limited, various restrictions are imposed on the portion of a work that can be copied.

 Note: for material that exceeds the limit set by the Copyright Act, you may be able to obtain permission in writing for this from the copyright owner.

-For more information about copyright, see the e-Reserve Copyright Policy.
+For more information about copyright, see the Copyright –Online High-Use Policy

 Please leave a comment about your rating so we can better understand how we might improve the page.